MicahElliott/captain/README.md

 ## Installation

-### Sneaking it in

 It’s worth noting that no one needs to know you’ve enlisted the Captain.
-You can do all the following and put `capt` to work for just yourself to start out with.
+You can do the following steps to put `capt` to work for just yourself to start out with.
 You’ll commit a `.capt/` dir with some innocuous tiny files and point your own `git` config to use the Captain’s hooks instead of the pedestrian hooks you may have in `.git/hooks`.